 Employment During Law School

 Campbell Law full-time students are not permitted to work* during the first year of school.
 Students are permitted to work during winter break and summer breaks.
-During the second and third years of law school, ABA standards dictate that students enrolled full-time may not work more than 20 hours per week.
+During the second and third years of law school, ABA standards advise that students enrolled full-time not work more than 20 hours per week.

 *There are no employment restrictions placed on students enrolled in the Campbell FLEX program.